 As you can see, the importance of your site ranking in the top three results cannot be understated.
 After all, outside of referrals, search engine results and law firm website visits are the two most popular methods for finding an attorney.

-SEO vs. SMM for Law Firms
+Ways to Approach SEO for Law Firms

 SEO Strategy for Attorneys